Login

 News programme is defined as a programme presenting important recent events or developments, often presented “live”.
 Online news programmes are eligible.

-2. PR 21 – Best Single News Story/Report (10mins or less)
+PR 21 - Best Single News Story/Report (10mins or less)

 A single broadcast or account presenting important recent events or developments, often a breaking news/ investigative report.
 Online news programmes are eligible

-3. PR 22 – Best Current Affairs Programme
+PR 22 - Best Current Affairs Programme

 A programme offering analysis of important political and social events or issues of the present time, often presented as a packaged/ pre-edited programme.
 Programme may be on broadcast platform or online.

-4. PR 23 – Best Talk Show
+PR 23 – Best Talk Show

 A programme made up mainly of interviews with a guest or guests.

-5. PR 24 – Best Infotainment Programme
+PR 24 - Best Infotainment Programme

 Infotainment is defined as a TV programme that deals with serious issues or current affairs in an entertaining way, usually in a magazine-style presentation.

-6. PR 25 – Best Social Awareness Programme
+PR 25 - Best Social Awareness Programme

 A TV programme (usually non-fiction) that draws attention to an issue or cause of social importance.

-7. PR 26 – Best Documentary Programme (one-off/ special)
+PR 26 - Best Documentary Programme (one-off/ special)

 Documentary is defined as a factual programme presenting facts and information, rather than telling a fictional story, especially about a political, historical, or social issue.
 (NB: Reality or Lifestyle shows are not eligible for this category)

-8. PR 27 – Best Documentary Series
+PR 27 - Best Documentary Series

 Documentary series is defined as a factual programme that continues over more than one episode or consists of a collection/ anthology of one-offs that constitute a central theme.
-Examples include a history series, modern civilisation, or a collection of programmes covering a certain event or social issues.
+Examples include a history series, animal and wildlife, modern civilisation, or a collection of programmes covering a certain event or social issues.
 Two (2) episodes must be submitted.
 Both submitted episodes must have been broadcasted between the eligibility dates.

-10. PR 29 – Best Drama Series
+PR 29 - Best Short Form Video Series / Programme (Factual)

-12. PR 31 – Best Entertainment (one-off/ annual)
+PR 30 - Best Entertainment Program (one-off/ annual)

-13. PR 32 – Best General Entertainment Programme
+PR 31 - Best General Entertainment Programme

-14. PR 33 – Best Comedy Programme
+PR 33 - Best Short Form Video Series / Programme (Entertainment)

-15. PR 34 – Best Game or Quiz Programme
+PR 34 - Best Game or Quiz Programme

 Defined as a television programme in which people compete for money, prizes, recognition or contracts.

-16. PR 35 – Best Lifestyle Programme
+PR 35 - Best Lifestyle Programme

 A non-fiction programme focussing on lifestyle topics such as food, travel, health, beauty, fashion, interior design, parenting, leisure pursuits or interests.

-17. PR 36 – Best Music Programme
+PR 36 - Best Music Video

 A programme featuring live, televised or pre-recorded music performances.